Let’s face it that you can never get enough of that sweet and savory flavor of those crispy fries.

 Now that we’ve mastered the sweet potato fry recipe, it’s time to move on to the healthy version of crispy fries.
 Let’s make crispy baked sweet potato fries caramelized on the exterior but soft on the inside.

-These Oven-Baked Sweet Potato Fries are a delicious and healthier alternative to potato fries.
+These Oven-Baked Fries are a delicious and healthier alternative to potato fries.
 This is also an excellent way to include sweet potatoes in your diet when you are not fasting religiously.

 Season them with your favorite spice blend and bake them till brown and crisp.
 They’re a tasty snack that’s sweet, salty, spicy, and crunchy!

 You can also dust them with cinnamon sugar for a sweeter variation.
-To make the sweet potato fries crisp, cornstarch is added to the coating.
+Cornstarch is added to the coating to make the sweet potato fries crisp.
 You can also substitute potato flour or water chestnut flour.

 2.1.
 Preheat the Oven and Roasting Pan